 I also check SeatGuru.com which tends to be accurate most of the time.
 I believe this configuration has been fully phased out though I have flown it within the last few years.

-Regional Business Class on Cathay Pacific with Kids
+Regional Business Class on Cathay Pacific With Kids

 The new regional business class has side-by-side seating so just reserve your child a seat next to you and you’ll be fine.
 There is ample legroom, the same expansive movie and TV selections and more-or-less the same dining with starters, entree (forgot to take a photo last time), cheese selection and desserts.